artap-framework/artap/docs/gear_design.rst

     algorithm.run()

-Post - processing the results with the simple *Results* classn and a simple plot with matpolib from the given Pareto-front.
+Post - processing the results with the simple *Results* class and a simple plot with matpolib from the given Pareto-front.

 .. code-block:: python